Efficient and Effective Adaptation of Multimodal Foundation Models in Sequential Recommendation: Experiment

 \textbf{(1) Modality Selection.} Table \ref{tab:abl_iisan} highlights that using separate intra-modal SAN (Line 4) or inter-modal SAN (Line 5) clearly reduces recommendation effectiveness.
 However, compared to the pre-trained backbones (Line 3) with frozen layers (where only the sequential encoder is trained), both intra-modal SAN and inter-modal SAN can significantly improve performance, performing best when used simultaneously.
 This reflects that intra- and inter-modal SAN can enhance feature adaptation within each modality and improve inter-modal feature interaction, such argument holds for both IISAN-VS and IISAN-VA.

 \textbf{(2) Gated Fusion.} To deepen our understanding of the differences in information usage between textual and visual modalities, we analyzed the gate weights at the optimal checkpoint for both symmetrical and asymmetrical IISAN-Versa.
-These gate values, ranging from 0 to 1, imply that values above 0.5 denote a stronger focus on a specific modality.
-The data indicate that in multimodal recommendations, the weights assigned to visual modality gates consistently range from 0.2 to 0.4 in all structures.
-This trend suggests a predominant reliance on textual modality within our multimodal approach.
+We visualize the gate values in Figure \ref{fig:visualization_heatplot}.
+Since text gate values are consistently above 0.5, all models primarily rely on text.
+Visual gate values stay between 0.26 and 0.42, with IISAN-VA depending on text even more than IISAN-VS. This trend suggests a predominant reliance on textual modality within our multimodal approach.